ruolisile/unix_toolkit/README.md

 **Syntax:** `mymtimes [dir]`.
 If `dir` is not specified, this command will use the current working directory. </br>

 ### mytimeout
-**Description:** This is an external function.
+**Description:** This is an internal function.
 This function will run a command with time limit. </br>
 **Syntax:** `mytimeout <seconds> <command> [arguments]` where `<seconds>` is the time limit in second, `<command>` is the command to run and `arguments` is optional argument list for the command. </br>